drojf/drojf.github.io/games.md

 ## Favorite 'Free' games

-Will add links later.
-For now, use google.
 Games are vaguely ordered in how much they are worth your time.

 - [**Juniper's Knot (Steam Page)**](https://store.steampowered.com/app/687590/Junipers_Knot/) - Highly Recommended
   - A short, English visual novel.
 Can finish in one sitting (20-40mins? not sure how long).
 Should be played in the middle of the night with the lights off with decent headphones/speakers (it's NOT a horror game - this is just for setting the atmosphere).
 For PC AND iOS!